PureVPN Vs HideMyAss VPN Comparison 2020

 PureVPN and HMA VPN both offer good support through multiple channels.
 These include ticketing, email, live chat, FAQs, knowledgebase, and video guides.

 Since email support is still the go-to option for many, I conducted a small test for their response times.
 This was just to see how proactive their customer representatives are.
+In case you want to cancel PureVPN subscription for any reason their customer support team is available to assist you for that.

 Below you can see the stats of both providers on the basis of four different questions.
 Typically, PureVPN has an average response time of 39 minutes and HMA 30 minutes!